 7. Specification The specification of the Deliverables is as set out in Annex 2.
-8. Term The Term shall commence on 17 th August 2023 (the Start Date) and the Expiry Date shall be: 31st March 2024 , unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
-The Authority may extend the Contract for a period of up to 3 months.
+8. Term The Term shall commence on 1 March 2024 or as close as is possible (the Start Date) and the Expiry Date shall be 30 June 2025 unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Authority may extend the Contract for a period of up to 6 months' by giving not less than 1 months' notice in writing to the Supplier prior to the Expiry Date.
 The terms and conditions of the Contract shall apply throughout any such extended period.
 9. Charges The Charges for the Deliverables shall be as set out in Annex 3.
-Total Value of the contract is £94,560 ex VAT 10.
-Payment The Authority's preference is for all invoices to be sent electronically, quoting a valid Purchase Order Number (PO Number), to: Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
+10. Payment The Authority's preference is for all invoices to be sent electronically, quoting a valid Purchase Order Number (PO Number), to: Finance@cefas.co.uk Alternatively, you may post to: Cefas Pakefield Road Lowestoft Suffolk NR33 0HT Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant with Annex 3 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
-If you have a query regarding an outstanding payment, please contact the Authority's Authorised Representative(s).
+If you have a query regarding an outstanding payment please contact the Authority's Authorised Representative(s).
+11. Authority Authorised Representative(s) For general liaison your contact will continue to be